 This kit is the perfect tie-dye kit.
 It simplifies the entire tie-dye process into a one-step process.
 Also, it is perfect for clothes made with fiber material.

-You can transform your black clothing with this dye by following the instruction and technique guide.
+You can transform your black clothing with this dye by following the instructions and technique guide.
 The result can either be the creation of a unique tie-dye design or a faded shirt restored to its former glory.

 Comments: Use fro tie black dye and Best for all-natural fiber.